tendermint/tendermint/README.md

 If you are intrested, have any question, or find any flaw in this paper, please contact me JamesRayLei@gmail.com

 I plan to work on the branch chainedTendermint of this repository, any cooperative work is appreciated.

+## Challenges

+The pipeline protocol relies on aggregated signature, which is not done in Tendermint yet.
+There are some discussion about the timestamp, each vote has different timestamp, so we need to address this problem.

+Anyway, I plan to implenment the first phase protocol: the basic parallel Tendermint protocol, which does not adopt aggregated signature, but only parallelize the prevotes and precommits, and "flatten" the rounds.
+I think this needs lots of code modification.

+If this protocol has been done and well tested, I will call it release 1.
+When refer to test, I mean, to deploy several nodes as a cluster and run the new consensus protocol.
+Of course, all the CI tests should fail, because there is no concept of "round" in parallel Tendermint protocol, the modification is big, all UT should fail.